athena-labz/athena/README.md

 ● 70% - Public Sale

+The membership rewarding fund will be supported by 5% of transaction fees.
+In this way we assure the totally issued DSET tokens amount will be capped at 1 billion units.

 #### C. Voting
 Voting on the platform will utilize the quadratic voting method (3), whereby voting power of an individual user is proportional to the square root of their investment amount.
 This method, along with other precautions, prevent so-called 'whale' investors from gaining control of the voting process and denying other users the ability to cast votes.